-2. Add the spinach, flour, butter, salt, and pepper and stir until smooth.
+2. Add the spinach, flour, butter, salt, pepper, and mushrooms and stir until smooth.
 Let rest at room temperature for 15 minutes.

 3. Set a cast-iron pan over high heat.
 When the pan is hot, add a liberal amount of butter and allow to melt.
 Add a half cup of the pancake batter to the pan.
 When little bubbles appear on the surface of the batter, use a spatula to check if the underside of the pancake is golden brown.
 If so, flip and fry on the other side for one to two minutes more.
 Repeat until all batter has been used.

 4. Serve hot with butter, jam, or syrup.
 Pancakes are also delicious eaten cold the next day.
 Store in a sealed container in the fridge overnight.